OpenCTI-Platform/opencti/docs/docs/usage/exploring-locations.md

 - Overview: as described [here](overview.md#overview-section), with the particularity of not having a `Details` section but a map locating the Area.
 - Knowledge: a complex tab that regroups all the structured Knowledge linked to the Area.
 Different thematic views are proposed to easily see the related entities, the threats, the incidents, etc. linked to the Area.
 As described [here](overview.md#knowledge-section).
+- Content: This specific tab allows to previzualize, manage and write deliverable associated with the Area.
+For example an analytic report to share with other teams, a markdown files to feed a collaborative wiki with, etc. As described [here](overview.md#content-section).
 - Analyses: as described [here](overview.md#analyses-section).
 - Sightings: a table containing all `Sightings` relationships corresponding to events in which an `Indicator` (IP, domain name, url, etc.) is sighted in an Area.
 - Data: as described [here](overview.md#data-section).